jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2019-10-18-geprc-phantom-review-and-setup/index.md

 This one, though, was a winner for me!
 The [Avan Rush 2.5 inch tri-blade props][4] improve the handling in turns and once again give me this "point and go" feeling when flying the [GEPRC Phantom][1].
 At the same time, these props did not take away from the speed or ruin the flight characteristics in any way and **even the amp draw (where I thought the biggest trade-off would be) was increased insignificantly**.
 Jackpot!

 <div style="text-align: center">
-  <iframe width="560" height="315" src="https://www.youtube.com/embed/f5icIS4Mr98?list=PLt8_2AobQjAccJ4BKqNcfsUU6sl37TH45&index=15&rel=0" frameBorder="0" allowFullScreen title="GEPRC Phantom with tri blade avan rush 2.5 inch props"></iframe>
+  <iframe width="560" height="315" src="https://www.youtube.com/embed/f5icIS4Mr98?list=PLt8_2AobQjAccJ4BKqNcfsUU6sl37TH45&index=15&rel=0" frameBorder="0" allowFullScreen title="GEPRC Phantom with tri blade avan rush 2.5 inch props" referrerpolicy="strict-origin-when-cross-origin"></iframe>
 </div>

 #### 🔋🔋🔋🔋 4S 5️⃣2️⃣0️⃣ mah